ybeaz/web-yourails-com/documents/README_DEV.md

 ## Release 0.59.0

 - Added icons for bots and corporations
+- Added feature to copy and paste from clipboard into input field
 - Introduced a standard few shot standard for simple AI personas
-- Modernized code: type management
+- Modernized code: type management and state passing